Jacobite rising of 1689: Background

-In June 1688, two events turned dissent into a crisis.
-The first was the birth of James Francis Edward on 10 June, creating the prospect of a Catholic dynasty, rather than James being succeeded by his Protestant daughter Mary, and her husband William of Orange.
-The second was prosecution of the Seven Bishops, which seemed to go beyond tolerance for Catholicism into an assault on the Church of England.
+Two events turned dissent into a crisis, the first being the birth on 10 June of James' son, James Francis Edward Stuart.
+Based on the principle of Primogeniture, he took precedence over the existing heirs, James' Protestant daughter Mary, and her husband William of Orange.
+For the first time, a Catholic monarch became a long-term prospect, rather than a temporary one.
+The second and connected issue was prosecution of the Seven Bishops, which seemed to go beyond advocating tolerance for Catholicism, and into an assault on the Church of England.
 This appeared to also threaten the kirk, and their acquittal on 30 June destroyed James' political authority in both Scotland and England.

 Prior to 1685, many feared civil war if James were bypassed; by 1688, it seemed only his removal could prevent one.
-War with France appeared imminent, making William anxious to secure English resources; in July, he received assurances of support for armed intervention from across the English political class, including those who had previously supported James.
+French preparations for a new offensive against the Dutch Republic and its allies made William anxious to either secure English resources, or prevent them being used against him.
+The Invitation to William published in July provided assurances of support for armed intervention from across the English political class, including those who had previously supported James.
 The Nine Years War began in September and on 5 November, William landed in Brixham with 14,000 men; as he advanced, much of the Royal Army deserted and James went into exile on 23 December.
 In February, the Parliament of England made William and Mary joint monarchs of England.